Multilingual website: TLD vs subfolder vs subdomain

 - A standalone install can be hosted in the target country improving load speed.

-- A language subfolder can complicate categorization of content.
+- A language subfolder can complicate the categorization of content.

-- Fewer number of subfolders in the URL of a specific page can positively affect our search engine ranking. litebreeze.se/careers is better than litebreeze.com/se/careers
+- A fewer number of subfolders in the URL of a specific page can positively affect our search engine ranking. litebreeze.se/careers is better than litebreeze.com/se/careers

 - TLDs will give you shorter URLs.
-This is not inconsequential, as displaying your full URL in search results pages on smartphones and tablets makes things clearer to end-users.
+This is not inconsequential, as displaying your full URL in search result pages on smartphones and tablets makes things clearer to end-users.

 Common advantages of subfolders and subdomains: